 Buy Bitcoin and Sell Gold in 2021?

-As we leave behind a meteoric year for Bitcoin and Gold, investment management consultant MATTHEW FEARGRIEVE considers what 2021 will bring for these assets and how you can prepare your portfolio for the year ahead.
+As we enter a critical phase for Bitcoin and Gold, investment management consultant MATTHEW FEARGRIEVE considers what Q2 2021 will bring for these assets and how you can prepare your portfolio for their changing fortunes.

 The year 2020 will go down in history as an annus horribilis in many respects, certainly for several asset classes and investment strategies.
 But not for Bitcoin and Gold, which enjoyed stratospheric price hikes, particularly over the last two quarters of the year.
 Both assets - one a new-fangled, alternative cryptocurrency; the other, a precious metal of old and traditional Safe Haven in times of market volatility - posted record highs during the course of the year.

-At the same time, as institutional allocators trim their gold holdings and move money into Bitcoin, making your first foray into crypto, or increasing your Bitcoins, will be forefront in your mind as the New Year gets underway.
+At the same time, as institutional allocators trim their gold holdings and move money into Bitcoin, making your first foray into crypto, or increasing your Bitcoins, will be forefront in your mind as Q2 gets underway.

 Gold prices seems likely to take a breather while the roll-out of vaccines and lockdowns are eased.
 There is however still support for gold prices.
 The dollar is weak right now and that tends to boost gold prices as it becomes cheaper to foreign-currency buyers.
 Additionally, interest rates remain very low and inflation, while ticking higher, still sits below historically normal levels.
 This reduces the opportunity cost of holding gold.